Archduchess Mathilda of Austria: Death

 Archduchess Mathilde died of accidental self-immolation on 6 June 1867 at 6 p.m at Hetzendorf Palace in Vienna, at the age of 18.
-She had put on a gauze dress to go to the theatre, then lit a cigarette to smoke.
-Soon, she heard the approach of her father, who had strictly forbidden smoking, so she hid the cigarette behind her, setting the very flammable material of her dress on fire.
-She suffered second- and third-degree burns on her whole body, with parts of her dress burning into her skin, and she died of these injuries shortly after the accident.
+On 22 May 1867 she had put on a gauze dress to go to the theatre, then lit a cigarette to smoke.
+Soon, she heard the approach of her father, who had strictly forbidden smoking.
+She hid the cigarette behind her, setting the very flammable material of her dress on fire.
+Her back, arm, neck, and her lower extremities were severely burned before the fire could be extinguished.
+She suffered second and third-degree burns on her whole body, with parts of her dress burning into her skin, and she died of these injuries two weeks after the accident.
 Her whole family witnessed her death.

-On 9 June 1867, Mathilde's heart was buried in the Loreto Chapel of the Augustinian Church in Vienna, as was traditional for the family.
+On 9 June 1867, Mathilde's heart was buried in the Loreto Chapel of the Augustinian Church, Vienna, as was traditional for the family.
 On 10 June, her body was taken to the Imperial Crypt beneath the Capuchin Church in Vienna, the imperial family's principal place of entombment.
 The funeral procession was held at night, by torchlight, and the whole imperial family and household participated in it, with a large crowd of spectators gathering along the roads.
 Her sarcophagus was placed in the Tuscan Tomb on 11 June at noon, next to that of her mother and her brother Charles Albert.
 Today, they all rest in the New Vault of the crypt, alongside its north wall, together with Archduke Albert, who died in 1895.